hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 <details>
 <summary>Priority Queues: Heap Sort</summary>

-- Not-In place algorithm to sort an Array (A) with a Heap Sort:
-    -       Create an empty priority queue MaxHeap for i from 1 to n:
-                MaxHeap.Insert(A[i])
-            for i from n downto 1:
-                A[i] = MaxHeap.ExtractMax()
-    - Time Complexity:  O(n log n)
-    - **Space Complexity: O(n)** (It's not an in place algorithm)
-    - It's a natural generalization of selection sort:
+- It's an improvement of selection sort:
-        - Instead of simply scanning the rest of the array to find the maximum value,
+    - Instead of simply scanning the rest of the array to find the maximum value
-        - It uses a smart data structure
+    - It uses the heap data structure
 - In place algorithm to sort an array (A) with a Heap Sort:
     - Step 1: Turn the array A[] into a heap by permuting its elements
         - We repair the heap property going from bottom to top